In this add-on,

 Edit the new backdrop to include a different scene.

-Zoom into the center to make the adjustment precise.
+Zoom into the center to make the adjustment precise, nice.

 Select your fourth scene sprite.

 From the Looks menu, add a Switch Backdrop block

 and change the drop-down to the new backdrop.

 At this point, add blocks to finish the story.